eldimious/js-notes/inheritance/how_to_make_inheritance_in_JS.md

 **Pos of Using Factories**

 1. there is not any need of new constructor.
 No new neeeded.
+There’s no risk of using it in the “wrong” way as it does not require `new`, so there is not any risk of pollute the global namespace.

 2. `this` behaves as it normally would, so you can use it to access the parent object.

 3. Can create a closure inside function factory for data privacy.
 Closures are a common pattern in JavaScript, and they’re commonly used for data privacy.

+4. The prototype property isn’t used(for example mouse.prototype = Animal;), so there will be no instanceof link between the function and the objects it creates.
+It is simply a function that happens to create objects.

 **Cos of Using Factories**